-What to Do about 'Not Optimized for Your Mac' Messages
+What to Do When You See 'Not Optimized for Your Mac'

 Most Mac users do not know what to do about Apple’s not optimized for macOS 10.15 warning, because they hardly understand it.
 Apple seems to making changes in supporting certain apps, resulting to this warning that is making users uncomfortable.